-We recognise the direct impact our operations can have on the environment and the impact climate change can have on our business.
+We recognise the direct contribution our operations can have to climate change and the impact climate change can have on our business, customers and suppliers.

 We recognise increased competition for scarce natural resources has the potential to limit economic growth and business operations.

 Why is this important?

 Taking a strategic and sustainable approach to managing our business is not just important for the environment, it’s essential for the long-term growth and resilience of our organisation.
 We understand that our economy depends on a healthy environment.
 That’s why we’re committed to understanding and managing the environmental aspects and impacts (PDF, 309KB) and the dependency of our business on the environment and natural capital.